 I researched further, and discovered that 'clean' eating is what I consider normal eating.
 It means using fresh ingredients, avoiding additives, and drinking plenty of water.
 That's how I grew up (in the 1960s....) and how we've always lived.
 Most of my friends do too.
 It's not that 'clean' eating began fifty years ago, but that the opposite - unclean living? - started perhaps a hundred years ago.
 Cooking from scratch (as they say in the United States) is the default, historically and also in the culture where I grew up.

-I welcome a trend that encourages organic foods where possible, buying fresh fruits and vegetables, using real herbs and spices.
+I welcome trends that encourage organic foods where possible, as well as buying fresh fruits and vegetables, using real herbs and spices.
 Whatever your dietary needs and wishes, whether omnivore, vegetarian, dairy-free, vegan or gluten-free, you will benefit from avoiding ready-made pre-processed foods and making your own.
 Not only will you be healthier, and spend less money, but you'll find the real flavours so much nicer.

-I didn't start making my own tomato ketchup until about five years ago, but once I started, I would never return to even the best of ready-made ketchup.
+I didn't start making my own tomato ketchup until 2011, but once I started, I would never return to even the best of ready-made ketchup.
 I occasionally drink some of my home-made lemonade; I don't touch commercial squashes or cordials.
-Home made nut butters and nut milks are more nutritious and much less expensive than packaged equivalents.
+Home made nut butters and nut milks are more nutritious and much less expensive than packaged equivalents, although I sometimes buy them (checking ingredients carefully) for convenience.

 I don't often go along with modern dietary trends; too many are short-lived and prove eventually to be unhealthy or unnecessary.
-But I am wholeheartedly in favour of clean eating.
+But I am wholeheartedly in favour of clean eating, and of avoiding anything ultra-processed.

 I researched further, and discovered that 'clean' eating is what I consider normal eating.
 It means using fresh ingredients, avoiding additives, and drinking plenty of water.
 That's how I grew up (in the 1960s....) and how we've always lived.
 Most of my friends do too.
 It's not that 'clean' eating began fifty years ago, but that the opposite - unclean living? - started perhaps a hundred years ago.
 Cooking from scratch (as they say in the United States) is the default, historically and also in the culture where I grew up.

-I welcome a trend that encourages organic foods where possible, buying fresh fruits and vegetables, using real herbs and spices.
+I welcome trends that encourage organic foods where possible, as well as buying fresh fruits and vegetables, using real herbs and spices.
 Whatever your dietary needs and wishes, whether omnivore, vegetarian, dairy-free, vegan or gluten-free, you will benefit from avoiding ready-made pre-processed foods and making your own.
 Not only will you be healthier, and spend less money, but you'll find the real flavours so much nicer.

-I didn't start making my own tomato ketchup until about five years ago, but once I started, I would never return to even the best of ready-made ketchup.
+I didn't start making my own tomato ketchup until 2011, but once I started, I would never return to even the best of ready-made ketchup.
 I occasionally drink some of my home-made lemonade; I don't touch commercial squashes or cordials.
-Home made nut butters and nut milks are more nutritious and much less expensive than packaged equivalents.
+Home made nut butters and nut milks are more nutritious and much less expensive than packaged equivalents, although I sometimes buy them (checking ingredients carefully) for convenience.

 I don't often go along with modern dietary trends; too many are short-lived and prove eventually to be unhealthy or unnecessary.
-But I am wholeheartedly in favour of clean eating.
+But I am wholeheartedly in favour of clean eating, and of avoiding anything ultra-processed.

 No comments: